platformio/platformio-docs/plus/debugging.rst

 J-Link as debugger and uploader
 '''''''''''''''''''''''''''''''

-Segger J-Link probe as debugger and uploader for a custom Teensy-based board
+Segger J-Link probe as debugger and uploader for a custom Teensy-based board.
+If you plan to use with other board, please change device ``MK20DX256xxx7`` to a valid identifier.
+See supported J-Link devices at :ref:`debugging_tool_jlink`.

 * Install `J-Link GDB Server <https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/about-j-link-gdb-server/?utm_source=platformio&utm_medium=docs>`_